minimal-scouser/lazy-pricy/README.md

 Developed using Django and hosted on heroku.

-I have absolutely no rights over the data.
-Manarythubazaar is the sole owner of the data.
+***Disclaimer**: I have absolutely no rights over the data.
+Manarythubazaar is the sole owner of the data.*